ongov/Digital-Service-Standard/README.md

 At a minimum:

 * use open standards and common platforms
+* favour open tools that are accessible and have a strong developer community supporting them
 * identify common platforms to use
 * understand common user needs with other services and meet those needs consistently with the rest of government